JimDesu/basis-lang/spec.md

 .cmd ![Fatal] crash: Bar b = body                       ; must-fail with declared set
 ```

-The brackets sit immediately after the mark, in whatever position the mark appears: before the command name in a regular declaration, before the method name in a method or method-with-CREATE-receiver signature, before the type-expr in a default constructor, and before the angle-bracket group `<...>` or fexpr marker `<*>` in command-typed values and types.
+The brackets sit immediately after the mark, in whatever position the mark appears: before the command name in a regular declaration, before the method name in a method or method-with-CREATE-receiver signature, before the type-expr in a default constructor, and before the angle-bracket group `<...>` in command-typed values and types.
 The `:` (never-fails) mark cannot take brackets &mdash; the empty set is implicit.
 An empty bracket list (`?[]`) is a static error: a `?` mark declares may-fail, which contradicts an empty set; use `:` (never-fails) instead.

 **Annotation is opt-in; if declared, the set is enforced as a contract.** A signature may omit the brackets, in which case the failure set is **inferred** from the body &mdash; the union of messages produced by `.fail` directives in the body and by called commands' declared (or inferred) failure sets, minus any messages consumed by recovery handlers within the body.
 When the brackets are present, the typechecker enforces them as the upper bound on the body's emitted failures: every message the body can emit must be at-or-below some message listed in the brackets (by the subsumption relation above).
 An emission outside the declared set is a static error at the offending `.fail` or call site.